ztreg/VUEplusWP/README.md

 # vueandwordpress (vueandwordpress)

-Website using vue and wordpress api
+Website using vue and wordpress(local) api to print out content

 ## Install the dependencies
 ```bash